-The main attraction of a business lease is to reduce the whole life cost of any company vehicles which would not be possible if the vehicles were acquired through a personal lease.
+The main attraction of a business lease is to reduce the whole life cost of any company vehicles, which would not be possible if the vehicles were acquired through a personal lease.
 Contract Hire is currently 'off-balance sheet' which may benefit your company's accounts.

 Leasing is generally accepted to be the most tax-efficient way of running your company vehicles.
-However, this is not the case for every business, and your Accountant would be able to advise you of the benefits a business lease based on your circumstances.
+However, this is not the case for every business, and your Accountant would be able to advise you of the benefits of a business lease based on your circumstances.

 Eligibility for a business lease

-To qualify for a business lease your company would need to be one of the following:
+To qualify for a business lease, your company would need to be one of the following: